-The global alert functionality in the Epicor 10.2 solution is a great feature to help users track certain activities within the application.
+The global alert functionality in the Epicor Kinetic is a great feature to help users track certain activities within the application.
 Users will most certainly be impressed once they unlock the potential of this feature.

-Most people are under the misconception that the global alerts functionality is already configured in Epicor and setting up a SMTP is sufficient to activate it.
+Most people are under the misconception that the global alerts functionality is already configured in Epicor Kinetic and setting up a SMTP (Simple mail transfer protocol) is sufficient to activate it.
 However, that is incorrect.
-The user needs to activate this functionality within the Epicor solution in order to activate global alerts
+The user needs to activate this functionality within the Epicor ERP system in order to activate global alerts

 I’m sure once you read this blog you can configure the global alert in less than a minute…